senoo12/senoo12/README.md

 # 💫 About Me:
-🔭 I’m currently working on Backend Web Development and also UIX Design
+🔭 I’m currently working on Backend Web Development and Machine Learning Engineer

 ## 🌐 Socials: